EricGebhart/Simple_Process_REPL/README.md

  * `show /config/<ns>` to see the configuration data used by the device namespace

-### Application State Data Structure

-There is this big data structure referred to as the Application State.
+### yaml datastore

+There is this big data structure that was originally the configuration loaded from a YAML file.
+It still is.
+But it's also where processes and extensions can put stateful data that they are keeping track of or using.
+So config, is for stuff you want to define in a file, and you mostly don't change. and next to config, you can see them with `ls /` is lots of other stuff.

+You can save this config and change it, and load it to change the ways that different modules behave, or even how SPR behaves.
+It's prompt was one of the first options to go into the config section.

+all of the yaml datastore is built from the core of SPR, and then with each import that SPR makes.
+If you import _mymodule.foo_, spr will also merge _mymodule.foo.yaml. into the yaml datastore, and will then execute foo.spr

-It has a config tree which can be grown as needed by any SPR extensions that need it.
-That is how I originally thought of it, load my config!
+which can be grown as needed by any SPR extensions that need it.
-But then I needed to stash something. or change a setting and resave my config.
-So how is this different that a globally organized tree of variables, that is created from a merging of multiple YAML files ?
-It's not..
-Except if you think about it as variable space that we all agree to use in a respectful and organized way.
-It's just variables no matter how you cut it.
-You don't even have to use or make the tree...

-The Application state, is actually just a merge, of all the yaml's defined by the various modules, and by the core.yaml.
+The yaml datastore, is actually just a merge, of all the yaml's defined by the various modules, and by the core.yaml.

 That said, here's how the tree is organized.

-Some of the data trees in the Application state are the following.
+Some of the data trees in the yaml datastore are the following.
  * config is the place where the configurations should go.
  * args is the resolved command line
- * device is an imaginary device.
-Which we can wait for and handshake with.
+ * defaults is for cli defaults, there aren't many.
+ * device is from the device extension
- * bar-QR is the state managed by the bar/QR code module
+ * bar-QR is from the bar-qr extension
- * device is used by core, and by particle.

 Truthfully it's probably a waste of time writing this, Just go into the REPL and have a look around.
+Use `ls /<path>` and `show <path>`.

 A complete configuration file can be generated at any time by saving it with _save-config_.
 Note that this is only the **config** section of the data tree.

 The configuration file should be named SPRConfig.yaml and will automatically loaded from the runtime directory if it exists.
 A different name can be specified with the `-c` option.
-Or the name can be changed in the configuration.
+Or the name can be changed in the default section of the configuration.

-There are other things in the Application state, each SPR extension can also add a structure to the root of the tree to hold the information that it cares about.
+There are other things in the yaml datastore, each SPR extension can also add a structure to the root of the tree to hold the information that it cares about.
 This is the _state_ part of the structure.
-The Application state is defined by collecting all of the extension modules yaml file and merging them together as they are imported.
+The yaml datastore is defined by collecting all of the extension modules yaml file and merging them together as they are imported.

-Yaml files can be merged directly into the application state config with load-config.
+Yaml files can be merged directly into the yaml datastore config with load-config.

     `load-config foo.yaml`

-Yaml files can be merged directly into the **Root** of the application state with load-yaml.
+Yaml files can be merged directly into the **Root** of the yaml datastore. with load-yaml.

     `load-yaml foo.yaml`